 The Story of Sa-Cinn

-In my 31st year of individualistic business as head of Sa-Cinn Native Enterprises Ltd. TM
+Now in my 37th year of individualistic business as head of Sa-Cinn Native Enterprises Ltd.

 “Now is the chance for our people to work together”

 -Dr. George Clutesi 1986, Author, Actor, Artist, Lecturer